seanmorris/php-wasm-site/pages/compiling/custom-builds.md

 The `php-wasm-builder` *package* is the set of source files needed to build php-wasm & php-cgi-wasm.

-The `php-wasm-builder` *command* is a wrapper script for the build process that allows the user to easily configure the underlying build process & drop the build assets wherever is necesary.
+The `php-wasm-builder` *command* is a wrapper script for the build process that allows the user to easily configure the underlying build process & drop the build assets wherever is necessary.

+You can use [.php-wasm-rc](/compiling/php-wasm-rc.html) to customize your build.

 ## Installing php-wasm-builder

 Install `php-wasm-builder` globally:

-***Requires docker, docker-compose, coreutils, wget, & make.***
+***Requires:***
+* Docker
+* Docker Compose
+* Coreutils
+* Wget
+* Make

 ```sh
 $ npm install -g php-wasm-builder